 When Bob joined the Queensland Ambulance Transport Brigade in 1947, he expected to undergo training for his role as an ‘ambo.’

-Bob’s book follows his journey with fellow ambulance officer Arthur Deoberitz as they set out to make changes to the Service by introducing a training program to bring treatment in line with modern medicine.
+Bob’s book follows his journey with fellow officer Arthur Deoberitz as they set out to make changes to the Service.
+This included introducing a training program to bring treatment in line with modern medicine.
 This helped to lay the foundations for the progressive and highly-skilled paramedic service of today.

 Commissioner of the Queensland Ambulance Service Russell Bowles says Bob’s book means an incredible amount to the Ambulance Service.

 “Once you lose history you can never get it back so to capture this is just so great.
-A lot of people think that the Ambulance Services was always like it is today, but in the book you see the struggles that Bob went through to put the foundation stones in place for us to have the great ambulance service that we have today.”
+A lot of people think that the Ambulance Services was always like it is today.
+In the book you see the struggles that Bob went through to put the foundation stones in place for us to have the great service that we have today.”

-Bob’s son Greg McDermant says that he’s proud of his father’s achievement and it is proof that it’s never too late to achieve a dream.
+Bob’s son Greg McDermant says that he’s proud of his father’s achievement.

-“I’m incredibly proud of him for having nutted his way through this book and at 96 ½ he gets to attend his book launch,” says Greg.
+“I’m incredibly proud of him for having nutted his way through this book.
+At 96 ½ he gets to attend his book launch,” says Greg.

 “His little slogan inside the book is ‘it’s never too late’ and that’s pretty relevant for him!”